 a tongue-in-cheek comment that led to

-a tongue-in-cheek post that led to
+a tongue-in-cheek haiku post about Genesis that led to

 a tongue-in-cheek comment that seemed to